devcula/Miwok/README.md

 Miwok App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Miwok language and learn how to pronounce it.

 Pre-requisites
 --------------